Permits & Reservations

 Permitting allows the park to meet the needs of the public in an organized fashion, allowing for everyone to benefit from these wonderful freedoms available to us in the safest way possible.

-Please don't hesitate to call ahead with any questions regarding permits to our special use permit coordinator at: 570-426-2440.
+Please call our special use permit coordinator with questions regarding permits: 570-426-2440.

 • Commercial Photography